Kenite hypothesis: History

 Friedrich Wilhelm Ghillany in 1862 was the first to propose that Yahweh had originally made his home in what was historically known as the kingdom of Edom (the area immediately south of the Dead Sea), citing numerous passages where the deity is described as coming from southern lands.

 A decade later, a similar theory was independently espoused by Cornelis Petrus Tiele, and more fully by Bernhard Stade (1887).

 The hypothesis in the form it currently takes was more completely worked out by Karl Budde; and later was accepted by H. Guthe, Gerrit Wildeboer, Henry Preserved Smith, and George Aaron Barton.

-The theory was widely accepted at first, particularly among German and anglophone scholars.
+The theory was widely accepted at first, particularly among German and Anglophone scholars.
 Eduard Meyer, Bernhard Stade, Karl Budde, Hugo Gressmann, George Aaron Barton, Thomas Kelly Cheyne, and Henry Preserved Smith each endorsed it.

 By the 20th century the theory had become controversial.
 Detractors included Theophile James Meek, Frederick Winnett, Martin Buber and Roland de Vaux, besides Gorden (1907), Konig (1912), Kittel (1917), Volz (1947), and Procksch (1950).

-More recently, Blenkinsopp (2008) revisiting the available evidence concludes that "this hypothesis provides the best explanation currently available of the relevant literary and archaeological data".
-By contrast Tebes (2021), focusing on archaeological evidence from the Southern Levant and Northern Arabia, presents the "Midianite" influence on Canaan as a drawn-out process of cultural transmission taking place during the 10th to 6th centuries BCE.
+Biblical scholar Joseph Blenkinsopp concluded in 2008 that "[the Kenite] hypothesis provides the best explanation currently available of the relevant literary and archaeological data".
+By contrast, Juan Manuel Tebes, in a 2021 publication focusing on archaeological evidence from the Southern Levant and Northern Arabia, presents the "Midianite" influence on Canaan as a drawn-out process of cultural transmission taking place during the 10th to 6th centuries BCE.